nuxeo-sandbox/nuxeo-kibana-demo/README.md

 git clone https://github.com/nuxeo-sandbox/nuxeo-kibana4-demo
 ```

-* Edit the apache configuration files in nuxeo-kibana4-demo/apache  (set ServerName with your actual domain name)
+* Edit the apache configuration files in nuxeo-kibana4-demo/apache  (set ServerName with your actual domain name: in the file, replace `host` with the name of the prospect, typically)

 * Create a kibana user in apache